jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 <img src="/assets/ml/pro3.png" style="border:none;width:30%">
 </div>

 It is very similar to d1 with the exception that a Student-t distribution is used instead of the Gaussian distribution.
-This allows dissimilar objects to be modeled far apart in the map.
+This allows dissimilar objects to be modeled away from each other in the map.

-Finally, we use the KL divergence as d3.
+Finally, we use the KL divergence as d3 to measure the difference between d1 and d2 distribution.

 $$
 D_{KL}(p \vert \vert q) = \sum_{i \neq j} p_{ij} \log \frac{p_{ij}}{q_{ij}}
 $$

-Image features are extracted in the 4096-dimensional fc7 CNN layer and displayed in 2-D with t-sne.
-If we look in detail, the 2D display maintains the spatial relationship of the fc7 layer: images of the same type are displayed close to each others.
+Below, image features are extracted in the 4096-dimensional fc7 CNN layer and displayed in 2-D with t-sne.
+If we look in detail, the 2D display maintains the spatial relationship of the fc7 layer: images of the same type are cluster together.
+In the second picture, images with picture are cluster on the top left while dog pictures are clustered on the bottom right.

 <div class="imgcap">
 <img src="/assets/ml/tsne.jpg" style="border:none;width:50%">